ertan96/JavaScript-Project/README.md

-# JS Project Name (Project Name here/Silhouette)
+# SilhouetteMon: Guessing Game

 # Background
-Silhouette is a simple game where a user will be given a multiple choice of images to select.
+SilhouetteMon is a simple game where a user will be given a multiple choice of images to select.
 There will be the same amount of silhouette of those images on a canvas floating around; minus one image.
 These silhouettes overlap each other to make it more difficult for the player to identify what images are on the canvas.

 The Rules are simple:
 - The player must select all the correct images to complete a round.